etkayapar/BIOR93_phylo_2023/Tutorials/MaximumLikelihood/Readme.md

 **Command reference**

-`./iqtree`: will call the executable
+`iqtree`: will call the executable

 `-s <Alignment-file.phy>`: this option points your alignment to the program.